 Alan March

-Beginning in 1922, her poems were published the New Jersey newspaper, the Bayonne Daily Times, as contributions to a regular column.
-Within a year, Betty was being paid by a national publication for her poems and short stories.
+Beginning in 1922, Betty's poems were published in the Bayonne (New Jersey) Times, as contributions to a regular column.
+Within a year, Betty was being paid for her poems and short stories.
 Most of the 100+ pieces she sold appeared in the pulp magazine, "Argosy All-Story."
-Her work also appeared in "Munsey's" magazine.
-Many of her short-short stories were syndicated and appeared in newspapers across the USA.
-Betty's writing displayed her wit, a Jazz Age woman's perspective on beauty, relations between women and men, her philosophies of life, and general observations of the world and nature.
+Some of her short-short stories were syndicated and appeared in newspapers across the USA.
+Betty's writing displayed her wit, a Jazz Age woman's perspective on beauty, relations between women and men, and her philosophies of life.

-This page reveals the genesis of Betty's professional writing career, Her work first appeared in the column titled, "Getting an Earfull with Ken," in the Bayonne Times.
-Written and edited by Nick "Ken" Kenny, "Getting an Earfull," published poems, jokes, stories, and commentary from unpaid contributors, many of whom used noms de plume.
-More than forty of Betty's poems appeared in the "Earfull" from 1922 to 1929.
+This page reveals the genesis of Betty's professional writing career.
+Her first published writings appeared in the column titled, "Getting an Earfull with Ken."
+Written and edited by Nick "Ken" Kenny, "Getting an Earfull," included poems, jokes, stories, and commentary from unpaid contributors, many of whom used noms de plume.
+More than forty of Betty's poems appeared in the "Earfull" from 1922 to 1929 under the pen name, Augusta Wynde.

 Bayonne Times, April 22, 1922